 Tuition charges are based on the number of credits and the student's residency status at the time of registration.
 Students who register for more than 17 credits in any semester will be charged an additional flat amount of \$100 tuition.
 The total tuition owed is payable by the payment date deadline specified by the College each semester.
-If tuition is not paid by the specified deadline, the College reserves the right to delete the student from any unpaid classes.
 All registrations between the announced deadline and the first day of classes shall be accompanied by full payment of all applicable tuition and fees unless an installment payment plan option, financial aid or other deferred payment arrangement option has been approved by the College.

 Student accounts that have not been paid by the tuition due date are subject to a \$15 late payment fee.